 Major technologies companies have adopted various encryption standards in the aftermath of the Snowden leaks, and the use of such services are on the rise from the general public.

-But now the same telecommunications giants that have worked hand-in-glove with the NSA by handing over massive, invasive, domestic call records since shortly after September 11, 2001, will be free to make financial arrangements that will privilege other corporations that may be using their own spy networks against innocent Americans.
+But now the same telecommunications giants that have worked hand in glove with the NSA by handing over massive, invasive, domestic call records since shortly after 9/11, will be free to make financial arrangements that will privilege other corporations that may be using their own spy networks against innocent Americans.

-Will February 11 Echo the Success of the SOPA/PIPA Blackout?
+Will February 11 Echo Success of SOPA/PIPA Blackout?

 The Day We Fight Back is not just fighting invasive dragnet surveillance programs, but it also hopes to fight for something — namely the USA Freedom Act.

-The USA Freedom Act, authored by Sen. Patrick Leahy, a Democrat from Vermont, would take action to restrict the NSA and other governmental surveillance programs and give companies a voice in what types of surveillance their products can be used for.
+The USA Freedom Act, authored by Sen. Patrick Leahy (D-Vermont), would take action to restrict the NSA and other governmental surveillance programs and give companies a voice in what types of surveillance their products can be used for.
 If passed, the bill would halt the mass collection of metadata under section 215 of the Patriot Act and allow companies to report the number of FISA letters they receive that request access to their business records, how many of those letters they grant and the number of users who are affected.